afska/beat-beast/README.md

 # BeatBeast

-*(codename: `synthbattle`)*
+...by _Afska_ & _AngryMuffin_ & _Synthenia_.

 This is our entry for the [GBA Jam 2024](https://itch.io/jam/gbajam24)!

-The game was made in less than 3 months, so code quality isn't probably too good.
+The game was made in less than 3 months, so code quality isn't probably too good 😅

 ## Install